New Dutch Prostitution Laws: Cabinet Reintroduces A Ban On Pimps

 Mandatory Registration Has Been Debated For Years

 Previously, Cabinet Rutte II abolished the proposal for a registration requirement for prostitutes because there was insufficient support for it in the First Chamber (Senate).
 Instead they went for a minimum age of 21 years for workers in the sex industry.
 This proposal however has not yet been adopted.
 In practice, municipalities like Amsterdam, Utrecht and The Hague already use a form of registration.
 Recently, the administrative court and the Personal Data Authority have slammed this practice: it would be in violation of the Personal Data Protection Act.
-These new Dutch prostitution Laws are the brainchild of the Christian Union, which has been fighting against forced prostitution for years.
+These new Dutch prostitution Laws are the brainchild of the Christian Union, which has been fighting against forced der Prostitution angesehen werden. for years.
 Party leader Gert-Jan Segers previously submitted a law that would make it a criminal offence if someone has sex with a prostitute who might know that they are victims of human trafficking.
 That proposal was adopted last year in the Lower House (congres).

 Schreibe einen Kommentar